Pastors experience deep frustration and confusion when their churches stop growing.

 While these two elements of the Christian life are vital I believe they should never hold first place in a church’s priorities.

-Our first priority should be the mission of reaching lost people and integrating them into communities of faith.
+The first priority of communities of faith must be the mission of reaching lost people and integrating them.

 This is exceptionally difficult for pastors who have a shepherding or teaching gift.
 They naturally lean towards pastoral care and godly instruction.